SamuelSwartzberg/flashcardifying_text_temp/inf.md

 7. the shell waits for the commands to complete and collects its exit status

 since shell syntax (such as filename expansion) are performed far before something like sudo is executed, if you lack permission to see things those things will not work.
-To use shell syntax with sudo permissions, the easiest way is to create a sudoed subshell (sudo bash -c "command")
+To use shell syntax/features with sudo permissions, the easiest way is to create a sudoed subshell (sudo bash -c "command")

 ###### whence commands?